lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 However, representing audio with a single code per frame will never allow us to accurately reconstruct audio from these codes unless we have an infinitely large codebook matrix.

 One clever technique is to take the difference between the encoded vector and the codebook vector, which we call the **Residual** vector.
 We can look that vector up in an additional codebook table.
-And we can repeat this process.
-Each time we do, we can reconstruct audio more accurately.
-However, it comes at the cost of poorer compression performance.
+And we can repeat this process, each time adding a high capability for accurate reconstruction at the cost of compression size.

 ## Residual VQ

-We add these steps to the VQ operation:
+For Residual Vector Quantisation, we add these steps to the VQ operation:

-* **Residual** - calculate a difference vector called the Residual for each codebook vector and the input vector.
+* **Residual** - calculate a difference vector called the Residual for each codebook and input vector.
 Use that to look at a subsequent codebook.
 * **Repeat** - repeat this for $Nq$ codebook tables.
 * **Output** - at the end, we will have $Nq$ sequences of codes for modelling.